dragon-dune/dragon-dune/dragon-dune.md

 1. The Dwarves collect all gold spent by other players on on artifact cards.
 Gold spent by the Dwarves on artifact cards goes to the bank.
-2. The Dwarves are fierce warriors.
-They have two special units, which act as normal units in every way except that each unit counts as two units for the purpose of combat.
-3. Special Card (Ace): You may use an ace as a Sabotaged Artifact (Jack) of the same suit.
+2. Special Card (Ace): You may use an ace as a Sabotaged Artifact (Jack) of the same suit.
-4. Alliance Power: The Dwarves may use their traitor and sabotaged artifact cards on their allies behalf in battle.
+3. Alliance Power: The Dwarves may use their traitor and sabotaged artifact cards on their allies behalf in battle.

 ![](art/elf_portrait.png)